nodemcu/nodemcu-firmware/docs/en/modules/websocket.md

 ws:close()
 ws:close() -- nothing will happen

-ws = nil -- fully dispose the client as lua will now gc it
+ws = nil -- fully dispose the client as Lua will now gc it
 ```